Timor-Leste

 Approach

-The USAID Health System Sustainability Activity is helping Timor-Leste build a self-reliant health system that is well-governed, efficient, accountable, and responsive to people’s needs.
-Through close collaboration with local stakeholders, our work aims to:
+The USAID Health System Sustainability Activity helped Timor-Leste build a self-reliant health system that is well-governed, efficient, accountable, and responsive to people’s needs.
+Through close collaboration with local stakeholders, our work aimed to:

 • Strengthen health sector governance by increasing evidence-based decision-making in the ministry of health, expanding collaboration and coordination between the ministries of health and finance, and improving health budget execution.